 Septic System Basics

-Professionals recommend that you inspect septic tanks, and if necessary, pump them out every three years.
-If you have issues with gurgling sounds in your home, or water backs up after the system is serviced, the cause could be a saturated drain field, but water logged or compromised drain fields cannot be repaired, a new drain field must be constructed for the septic to work again.
+Professionals recommend that you inspect septic tanks and, if necessary, pump them out every three years.
+If you have issues with gurgling sounds in your home or water backing up after the system is serviced, the cause could be a saturated drain field.
+Water logged or compromised drain fields cannot be repaired.
+You'll need a new drain field constructed for the septic system to work again.

-Look for capped cleanouts that sit vertically above the ground a few inches in the leach field itself or look behind a wall or in a closet in the basement.
-The cleanouts allow you to check the liquid level in the drain-field line when it is open.
-If you have no other information, visually trace the orientation of the pipe from the cleanout.
-Some drain fields have cleanouts at the beginning and end of the leach field.
+Look for capped clean-outs that sit vertically above the ground a few inches in the leach field itself, or look behind a wall or in a closet in the basement.
+The clean-outs let you check the liquid level in the drain field line when it is open.
+If you have no other information, visually trace the orientation of the pipe from the clean-out.
+Some drain fields have clean-outs at the beginning and end of the leach field.

-A wet or swampy area that never dries could indicate the drain field.
-Grass or vegetation that greens in stripes when grass around it browns offers a solid clue as to its location.
+A wet or swampy area that never dries could be a sign of the septic drain lines.
+Grass or vegetation that greens in stripes when grass around it browns can also help you spot the lines.
 Lack of snow or frost in a specific area during the winter may be another telltale sign.
 If you run hot water into your system, it can cause snow or frost to melt above the drain lines.
 Look for shallow depressions running parallel to each other that mark drain field trenches.
-If you have a deep system -- a basement requires a deep system -- natural indicators do not typically apply because the drain field is too deep.
+If you have a deep system, which is the case for homes with basements, you probably won't be able to see natural indicators because the drain field is too deep.
 But if you smell a foul odor, the system is likely in need of maintenance, regardless of how deep it is.

 The blueprint or drawings for septic system installations are on file with the local health department, as long as the system was built with a permit.
-The location, layout, components and any other details of the drain field are usually found on the drawings.
+The location, layout, components and any other details of the drain field are usually found on the septic tank lateral lines diagram.
 If your search doesn't turn up any relevant results, request a record search on your street address or the tax account number for the property.
 Fill out a "Request for Copy of Septic System Drawing" form, and submit it to your local health department.
-The agency -- if they have the record -- will mail it to you.
+If they have the record, the agency will mail it to you.
 If that fails, contact the previous owner of the home.

 Enlist the help of a disposal system contractor or a licensed liquid waste hauler to locate the septic system if you don't have a drawing.
 The search typically focuses on the septic tank first and then the layout of the drain field lines.
 You can also pick up a flushable transmitter from a plumbing or rental store or a tank cleaning company.
 Once the transmitter flushes down the toilet, a hand-held receiver picks up its signal.